risingwavelabs/rfcs/rfcs/0012-external-function.md

 SELECT udf1(x) && udf2(y) && udf3(z) FROM t;
 ```

-#### pg_sleep?

-BTW, previously, we removed a built-in async expression `pg_sleep`.
-We won't add it back even after implementing the async expression framework because its semantics will break many concurrency possibilities.

 ### Cross-chunk concurrency

 Concurrency between expressions is not enough for some cases, so we should also handle chunks concurrently.